-Both trains leave from Budapest Keleti and arrive at Bucaresti Nord.
+Both trains leave from Budapest Keleti and arrive at Bucuresti Nord.

-As we said above, the Ister is a night train and it has several different coaches and seating options.
+As we said above, the Ister is a night train with several different coaches and seating options.

 We have never tried the private sleepers, so we can’t really tell you how much better it is and if it’s worth it or not!
 If anybody has tried it, I would really love to hear from you…

 Finally, note that we never did the Dacia train.
 All information here is about the Ister train to Bucharest!
-If anyone tried the Dacie, feel free to comment below.
+If anyone tried the Dacia, feel free to let us know.

 How is the Budapest-Bucharest train trip?

-As we said above, these are night trains and they depart at night so unfortunately in the first hours you won’t be able to enjoy any scenery.
-In fact, you won’t be able to see anything in Hungary at all.
-A few minutes into the trip the Stewert will come to check your tickets.
-Note that he will keep it until the end of the trip.
+As we said above, these are night trains, and they depart at night, so unfortunately, in the first hours, you won’t be able to enjoy any scenery.
+You won’t be able to see anything in Hungary at all.
+A few minutes into the trip, the Stewert will come to check your tickets.
+Note that he will keep them until the end of the journey.

 How’s the border crossing between Hungary and Romania?

 The border crossing happens around midnight and takes more than an hour.
-Note that Hungary is part of the Schengen area and Romania isn’t!
-So you need to exit Hungary, and then enter Romania.
-The whole
+Note that Hungary is part of the Schengen area, and Romania isn’t!
+So you need to exit Hungary and then enter Romania.

-The voyage is very smooth, much more than I expected and than the Bucharest – Istanbul one!
+The voyage was very smooth, much more than I expected, and than the Bucharest – Istanbul one!
 I usually have trouble sleeping, but this time I slept rather well.
 The beds were comfortable, wide enough but a little short!
 I suppose people taller than 180cm could have problems…

 Should I take